Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-hpc/_index.md

 **Recommendation/Guidance**

-Set up at least 2 head nodes in a cluster.
-With this configuration, any head node failure will result in moving the active HPC Service from this head node to another.
+Establish a cluster with a minimum of two head nodes.
+In the event of a head node failure, the active HPC Service will be automatically transferred from the affected head node to another functioning one.

 **Resources**